 Or: “Cast to the left of that stump.
 Trust me.”

 Grandpa Ed passed in November of that year.
 At his funeral, half the stories people told involved that lake.
-It wasn’t just where he fished – it was where he became who he was, and where he shared that person with everyone he loved.
+It wasn’t just where he fished.
+It was where he became who he was, and where he shared that person with the people he loved.

 Passing It Forward

-My daughter Emma had no interest in fishing for the first eight years of her life.
-She preferred soccer, video games, anything that didn’t involve sitting still and waiting.
-I didn’t push it – the worst thing you can do is force a kid into a hobby they’re not ready for.
+My daughter Emma had zero interest in fishing for her first eight years.
+Preferred soccer, video games, anything that didn’t require sitting still and waiting.
+I didn’t push it.
+Probably should have led with this section, honestly — the worst thing you can do with a family tradition is force it on someone before they’re ready.
+That’s how traditions become resentments.

-But one summer morning when she was nine, she wandered down to the dock while I was preparing my gear.
+But one summer morning when she was nine, she wandered down to the dock while I was rigging up.
 “Can I come?” she asked.

-I like to think Grandpa Ed was smiling somewhere.
+I like to think Grandpa Ed was somewhere smiling about that.

-That first trip was mostly tangles and frustration.
-Emma didn’t catch anything, got bored after an hour, and spent most of the time asking when we could leave.
+First trip was mostly tangles and frustration.
+Emma didn’t catch anything, got bored after an hour, spent most of the time asking when we could leave.
 But she came back the next weekend.
 And the next.

-Her first fish was a bluegill so small it barely fit on the hook.
-She screamed so loud I thought she’d hurt herself.
-Then she demanded to know when we could catch a bigger one.
+Her first fish was a bluegill so small it barely covered the hook.
+She screamed loud enough that I thought something was wrong.
+Then she immediately demanded to know when we could catch a bigger one.
+I’m apparently raising someone with the same impatience I had at that age, which seems right.

-Now she’s fourteen, and she’s better at reading the water than I was at twice her age.
-She’s developed her own techniques, her own favorite spots on the lake, her own relationship with the water.
-And sometimes, when she makes an observation about fish behavior that I hadn’t considered, I hear Grandpa Ed’s voice in her words.
+Now she’s fourteen and reads water better than I did at twice her age.
+She’s developed her own techniques, her own favorite spots, her own relationship with the lake.
+And sometimes, when she makes an observation about fish behavior I hadn’t considered, I hear Grandpa Ed’s voice in her words.

 Creating Your Own Traditions

 Not everyone has a family fishing lake.
 Not everyone has a grandfather who taught them to cast.
-But the beautiful thing about fishing traditions is that they can start anywhere, at any time.
+But that’s what makes fishing traditions worth understanding — they can start anywhere, any time, with anyone.

 Start Small

-First trips should be short – an hour or two at most.
-Focus on fun, not catching fish.
-Pack snacks, bring comfortable chairs, and be ready to leave before boredom sets in.
+First trips should be short — an hour or two maximum.
+Focus on making it fun, not on catching fish.
+Pack snacks, bring comfortable chairs, and be willing to leave before boredom arrives.
+A good first experience brings them back.
+A bad first experience doesn’t.

 Match the Experience to the Age

-Young kids need action – bluegill and crappie in shallow water are perfect because bites are frequent.
-Save the patience-testing trophy hunting for when they’re older and hooked on the sport.
+Young kids need action.
+Bluegill and crappie in shallow water where bites come fast.
+A 45-minute session catching a dozen small fish beats two hours waiting for a bass that never shows.
+Save the patience-testing trophy hunting for when they’re older and already committed to the sport.

 Tell Stories

 The fishing itself is only part of the tradition.
 Share stories about previous catches, about family history, about what fishing has meant to you.
-These stories become part of the shared memory that defines a tradition.
+Those stories become shared memory that defines what the tradition actually is.
+That’s what makes it endearing rather than just a hobby — it’s carrying something forward.

 Let Them Own It

-As kids grow, let them pick the spots, choose the baits, make the decisions.
-A tradition that’s imposed from above won’t last.
-One that’s shared and evolved together becomes unbreakable.
+As kids grow, let them pick spots, choose baits, make decisions.
+A tradition imposed from above won’t survive.
+One that’s shared and evolved together becomes something different — part of who they are rather than something their parent made them do.

 Document Everything

 Take photos.
-Keep a fishing journal.
-Note the date, the weather, what was caught.
-Decades from now, these records become treasures – proof that the tradition existed, evidence of its evolution.
+Keep a simple fishing journal.
+Note the dates, weather, what was caught.
+Decades from now these records become treasures — evidence the tradition existed, proof of its evolution, stories made concrete.

 The Lake Abides

-Last fall, I took Emma back to Grandpa Ed’s favorite spot on the north shore.
-It had been years since I’d fished there – too many memories, maybe, or just the natural drift toward new discoveries.
+Last fall I took Emma back to Grandpa Ed’s favorite spot on the north shore.
+We hadn’t fished there in years — too many memories, maybe, or just the natural drift toward new water.

-But that morning felt right.
+That morning felt right.
 The fog lifted the same way it always had.
-The bass were holding in the same structure.
-And for a few hours, three generations felt present on that water – my grandfather’s wisdom, my experience, and my daughter’s fresh enthusiasm.
+Bass held on the same structure.
+For a few hours, three generations felt present on that water — my grandfather’s wisdom, my years of experience, and my daughter’s fresh enthusiasm for all of it.

-Emma caught a beautiful three-pound largemouth using a technique Grandpa Ed had shown me forty years earlier.
-As she held it up for a photo, grinning the same grin I’d grinned in the same spot, I understood something I hadn’t before:
+Emma caught a beautiful three-pound largemouth using a technique Grandpa Ed showed me forty years earlier.
+As she held it up for the photo, wearing the same grin I wore in the same spot at her age, I understood something I hadn’t articulated before.

-Fishing traditions aren’t really about fishing.
-They’re about the invisible threads that connect generations, the shared experiences that become shared identity, the simple act of being present together in a place that holds meaning.
+That’s what makes fishing traditions worth building — they’re not really about the fishing at all.
+They’re invisible threads connecting generations.
+Shared experiences becoming shared identity.
+The simple act of being present together in a place that holds meaning.

 The fish are just the bonus.
 The tradition is the point.